Toni-SM/semu.misc.jupyter_notebook/README.md

 <a name="usage"></a>
 ### Extension usage

 Enabling the extension launches the Jupyter Notebook server ([JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) or [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/latest/)) in the background.
-The notebook can then be opened in the browser via its URL, which is also indicated inside the Omniverse application in the *Windows > Embedded Jupyter Notebook* menu
+The notebook can then be opened in the browser via its URL (`http://WORKSTATION_IP:PORT/`), which is also indicated inside the Omniverse application in the *Windows > Embedded Jupyter Notebook* menu

 <br>
 <p align="center">